noxvoortella/noxvoortella/README.md

 Let’s connect and create solutions that make a difference.
 Together, we can redefine what’s possible! 🌟

-## Dynamic Product Ecosystem
+## Dynamic Product Ecosystem Approach
-Curious about how I approach product strategy?
-Check out my framework:
+Curious about how I approach product strategy and collaboration?
+Check out the framework for my approach:
 [Dynamic Product Ecosystem](https://github.com/noxvoortella/Dynamic-Product-Ecosystem.git)

 ## GitHub Stats